So, it’s your turn to teach personal hygiene to an elementary student, and you are wondering: “Where do I start?”

 The desire to teach kids personal hygiene might make you give more than they can take.

 Thus, please resist the urge to teach them everything at once.
 Start with the basics.

-What are these basic?
+What are these basics?
 Hand washing and bathing.

 Hand washing, for example, is nearly vital as we wrestle covid-19 pandemic.